nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

   - Fraud or impersonation using certificates outside their intended scope.
   - Misrepresentation of organizations or individuals.

-### 6.9 **Lack of Reliable Revocation Handling**
+### 6.9 Lack of Reliable Revocation Handling

-- If revocation checks poorly handle network issues or failures (e.g., OCSP response unavailability), it could result in the acceptance of revoked or invalid certificates.
+- If revocation checks poorly handle network issues or failures, it could result in the acceptance of revoked or invalid certificates.
 - **Consequences**:
   - Increased risk of improper trust, allowing revoked credentials to function within the system.